Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Connect/TF_Connect.md

 ## Create a Threefold Connect Account

-Once you are in the application, you will see some introduction pages to help you familiarize with the TF Connect App.
+Once you are in the application, you will see some introduction pages to help you familiarize with the TF Connect app.
 You will also be asked to read and accept Threefold's Terms and conditions.

 ![farming_tf_wallet_3](./img/farming_tf_wallet_3.png)
 ![farming_tf_wallet_4](./img/farming_tf_wallet_4.png)